will-roscoe/physicstools/CQT/README.md

 -  23.5 Measurements of Two Spins

-24 EPR Paradox and Bell Inequalities PostScript or PDF
+24 EPR Paradox and Bell Inequalities

 -  24.1 Bohm Version of the EPR Paradox
 -  24.2 Counterfactuals and the EPR Paradox